Person and hand icons

 Time and materials model

 The time and materials model offers flexibility and adaptability.
-It is suitable for projects with evolving requirements, as it allows for changes and adjustments throughout the development process.
-The client can collaborate closely with the service provider, providing feedback and making necessary modifications as the project progresses.
+It is suitable for projects with evolving requirements, and allows for changes and adjustments throughout the development process.
+The client can collaborate closely with the service vendor, providing feedback and making necessary modifications as the project progresses.
 This model also provides transparency, as the client has visibility into the actual effort and resources invested in the project.
-The client can track progress, assess the quality of work, and have greater control over the project’s direction.
+The client can track progress, assess the quality of work, and have greater control over the project’s success and direction.

 While the time and materials model offers flexibility, it can be challenging to manage its costs.
 Without a fixed price, there is the potential for expenses to exceed the initial estimates.
-Therefore, it is important for the client and the service provider to establish clear communication and monitoring mechanisms to ensure that project costs are controlled effectively.
+Therefore, it is important for the client and the external agency to establish clear communication, also to avoid language barriers or cultural differences, and monitoring mechanisms to ensure that project costs are controlled effectively.

 • Software development with evolving requirements.
-If the project involves continuous development and frequent iterations, the time and materials model allows for flexibility in accommodating changes and refining the software based on user feedback.
+If the project involves continuous development and frequent iterations, the time and materials model for software development outsourcing allows for flexibility in accommodating changes and refining the software based on user feedback.

 • Research and development projects.
 When exploring new technologies or developing innovative solutions, the time and materials model enables organizations to experiment, iterate, and refine their ideas without being constrained by fixed deliverables.

 • Support and maintenance services.
-For ongoing support and maintenance tasks where the scope and effort can vary, the time and materials model ensures that the client pays for the actual time spent addressing specific issues or providing maintenance services.
+For ongoing support and maintenance tasks, where the scope and effort can vary, the time and materials model ensures that the client pays for the actual time spent addressing specific issues or providing maintenance services, including the use of maintenance software.

 Dedicated development center (DDC)